input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.2.md

 signed by an specific issuer with a specific valid key, its expiration date (if any) hasn't occur, and guarantee that the credential's content was not altered.

-We could define the former type of validaty as _credential specific validity_ and the later as _protocol validity_.
+We could define the former type of validity as _credential specific validity_ and the later as _protocol validity_.
 Note that some credentials may not have any specific validations outside the protocol ones.
 E.g. birth certificates, university degrees, national id documents, may only require the protocol validity.
 But other credentials may require additional ones on top of those.

-For credential specific validations, we think that specific applications should be built on top of the our protocol to fulfil specific use cases.
+For credential specific validations, we think that specific applications should be built on top of our protocol to fulfil specific use cases.
 The process described below will formalise the steps to verify protocol validity.
 Note that **all** credentials need to be valid according to the protocol independently to the existence of other credential specific validations.
 From now on, we will use the term valid referring to protocol valid.